 Wearables and medical devices

-Wearable devices are an essential part of the connected health trend, and a lot of people are concerned about potential privacy breaches that can happen if the data shared by a wearable is not secure.
+Wearable devices are an essential part of the connected health trend, and a lot of people are concerned about potential privacy breaches related to data shared by wearables.
 Do HIPAA regulations apply to wearable devices?
 The answer is yes and no. Imagine a situation when a user goes to a store and purchases a wearable device (a fitness tracker, for example).
-The company that made this device is not a covered HIPAA entity, therefore the data that this device collects and shares will not be protected under HIPAA.
+The company that made this device is not a covered HIPAA entity, and therefore the data this device collects and shares will not be protected under HIPAA.

-At the same time, if a user were to get a wearable from his doctor in the hospital (for example, a portable heart rate monitor), the health data this device collects will be covered by HIPAA because it came from the hospital (i.e. an entity that is covered by HIPAA).
+At the same time, if a user were to get a wearable from his doctor in the hospital (for example, a portable heart rate monitor), the health data this device collected would be covered by HIPAA because it came from a hospital management system (i.e. an entity covered by HIPAA).

-FDA stands for The Food and Drug Administration, a federal agency of the United States Department of Health and Human Services.
-The FDA is responsible for protecting public health through the regulation and supervision of food safety, medications, medical devices, and everything else that has something to do with food and drugs.
+An agency of the United States Department of Health and Human Services, the FDA is responsible for protecting public health through the regulation and supervision of food safety, medications, medical devices, and everything else related to food and drugs.

-From the FDA’s perspective, when it comes to medical devices, a mobile app can be defined as one, if:
+From the FDA’s perspective, a mobile app can be defined as a medical app if:

-- It is used as an accessory to a regulated medical device; or
+- it’s used as an accessory to a regulated medical device; or

-- It is used to transform a mobile platform into a regulated medical device.
+- it’s used to transform a mobile platform into a regulated medical device.

-In both of these cases, FDA guidelines for medical devices will also apply to mobile apps.
+In both of these cases, FDA guidelines for medical devices will also apply to the mobile app.

-It is evident that mHealth apps will continue increasing in importance for the healthcare industry.
-Medical apps are beneficial for both healthcare professionals and medical app developers.
+It’s evident that mHealth apps will continue increasing in importance for the healthcare industry.
+Medical apps are beneficial for both medical management systems and medical app developers.

-Even though HIPAA and other relevant regulations do seem too cumbersome, by complying with them, healthcare app developers can offer innovative medical solutions for a booming market.
+Even though HIPAA and other relevant laws and regulations do seem cumbersome, by complying with them, eHealth developers can build future-proof infrastructures and offer innovative medical tech solutions for a booming market.